 At the time of The Domesday Book, Ampney Crucis was situated in the Garsdon Hundred.
 Holders of the land include Thurstan, son of Rolf; Tovi; Humphrey the Chamberlain; Alfwy; and Baldwin.

 Ampney Crucis Church of the Holy Rood has the rare dedication of the Holy Cross and is referred to in the Domesday Book (1086) as the Church of Omenie Holy Rood (rood being the Saxon for cross).

-9591 Private Francis Charles Day No 6 Platoon B Company 28th regiment, of Ampney Crucis, enlisted in the 1st Battalion Gloucestershire Regiment (28th) on the 3rd February 1912, aged 18 years.
-Here is his personal account with The British Expeditionary Force in 1914.
+9591 Private Francis Charles Day No 6 Platoon B Company 28th regiment, of Ampney Crucis, enlisted in the 1st Battalion Gloucestershire Regiment (28th) on the 3rd February 1912, aged 18 years and this is his personal account with The British Expeditionary Force in 1914.